 Q: How much do Indow inserts cost?

 Cost of your insert depends on the size and shape of your window and the grade type you choose.
 Pricing for most Indow inserts ranges from $30/sf to $39/sf.
 Our Commercial Acoustic grade costs $48/sf.
-If you live near a dealer, they will cover all costs in your estimate, which normally includes a measure and installation fee as well as your local sales tax.
+Sales tax or oversize handling fees on shipment may apply.

 Q: Is financing available for purchasing Indow inserts?

 Yes.
-Financing is available for all self-measure and some dealer-served clients.
-For self-measure customers, financing is available through PayPal.
+Financing is available for all clients.
+Financing is available through PayPal.
 You can apply at the time of payment (for your final invoice).
-For customers working with a dealer, speak with your representative about what financing options may be available.

 Q: How long does it take to receive my Indow window inserts?